alexbuburuzan/alexbuburuzan.github.io/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Second-year student with an extensive background in Computer Vision, highly passionate about AI.
+Incoming third-year student with an extensive background in Computer Vision, highly passionate about AI.